Vermont Transit Lines: Identity and livery

 For most of the company's history, Vermont Transit's identity has been closely tied to the state of Vermont.
 Drivers wore uniforms in Vermont's state colors of green and gold, with a cloisonne tie clasp of the Vermont coat of arms.

 The fleet of buses were painted in a combination of green, gold and black, and several displayed the running greyhound logo albeit in green outline.
 Until consolidation with Greyhound Lines, seats were upholstered in a custom woven twill of green, gold, and black.

-Equipment
+Fleet

-Like its parent company, Vermont Transit Lines operated similar equipment with most buses in its fleet supplied by Motor Coach Industries, and some by the Belgian coach builder Van Hool.
+Like its parent company, Vermont Transit Lines primarily operated buses built by Motor Coach Industries, and some by the Belgian coach builder Van Hool.